Court says Kansas must increase school funding, slams tax cuts

-OVERLAND PARK, Kansas Kansas is unconstitutionally short-changing its students by underfunding education needs and must increase spending by about $400 million, a three-judge panel ruled unanimously on Friday.
+OVERLAND PARK, Kansas Jan 11 Kansas is short changing its students by cutting funding for education and must increase spending about $400 million, a three-judge panel ruled unanimously on Friday.

 The court said it was "illogical" for the state to argue that it could not adequately fund schools at the same time it slashed income taxes.